Stuart Piper is co-Founder and Managing Director of the Agency.

 After graduating from the Arts Educational School Tring Park, with distinction, Alexandra embarked on a successful and varied acting career which saw her travel a great deal both nationally and internationally.

 It has always been her aim to move into the artist management side of the industry and in 2016 she completed an internship with Belfield & Ward where the wonderful team showed her the ropes and helped her embark on her new career path.

-Alex is delighted to be joining the Cole Kitchenn team to assist Stuart Piper and Brooke Kinsella MBE.
+Alex joined the Cole Kitchenn team in 2017 to assist Stuart Piper and Brooke Kinsella MBE.